 - Put together an action plan for implementing the strategies

 Being found in a local search is a combination of:

 A quality website – Establish your online home base with a quality WordPress website.
 WordPress gives you the best option for being able to update the content and maintaining control.
 Do not allow someone to create your site in a way that ties your hands.

 Local search – Local search includes claiming your local business listings in the top directories and optimizing them based on your top keyword phrases.

 - Do a search for your business and identify the local directories that you find a listing.
-Then claim at least the following: Google Places, Yahoo Local, Bing Local, Merchant Circle, Yelp, Insider Pages, City Search and Local.com.
+Then claim at least the following: Google My business, Bing Local, Merchant Circle, Yelp, Insider Pages, City Search and Local.com.
 Select others that may be popular in your area if necessary.

 - Select the top keyword phrases that people use such as “dentist marlborough ma” or “plumber sudbury ma” and use them in your descriptions in your listings.

 - Ask for reviews.
 According to a Local Consumer Review Study conducted by BrightLocal, 69% of consumers trust online reviews as much as personal recommendations.
 Put a button on your website to direct your audience to a page that lists links to all of your local business listings to encourage reviews across different sites.